ombulabs/blog/_posts/2020-05-26-how-to-pair-sucessfully.markdown

 Sometimes pairing sessions turned into code refactors or got derailed a bit from the story we were supposed to be working on.
 We decided it would be better if the Senior Developer could have an overview of the project and the specific story before the session began.
 That way they could familiarize themselves with the big picture and also refresh themselves on the topic if necessary.

-These days I try to let the Senior Developers know at least a few hours ahead of time what we can work on, and what has already been accomplished.
+These days I try to let my peers know at least a few hours ahead of time what we can work on, and what has already been accomplished.
 The more information I am able to give them, the better session will go.

 If there isn’t time for an overview several hours ahead, as is usually the case during spontaneous pairs, then it is a good idea to take some time in the beginning of the session to thoroughly explain what has been tried, what the issue is, and what the goal is.
 The more the outside Developer knows, the smoother the pair session will be.
 Taking the time to give all the information will save time in the end.

 ##Navigating or Driving
 Spending time in both pairing seats is important for any team to have successful pairs.
 It’s possible to learn just as much watching someone work through their process as it is having someone help you work through yours.

-I have recently begun to spend more time watching the Senior Developers work on their projects during pair sessions.
+I have recently begun to spend more time watching the my teammates work on their projects during pair sessions.
 It is extremely helpful to see what tools they use and how they solve problems that arise.
-This applies to pairing between the Senior Developer’s as well.
 The more you watch other’s work, or learn about what they are working on, the more tips and ideas you can pick up for yourself and apply to your own skills.

-Knowing when To be Quiet and When to ask Questions:
+##Knowing When to be Quiet and When to ask Questions

 Watching and listening is probably the most important key to a successful pair session.
 It’s easy to get distracted when things slow down for a minute or something needs to load.
 It’s best to keep focused so that you don’t miss important steps or information.
 Use the downtime to take notes.